Best Grain-Free Dog Kibble in Canada (2026 Data-Driven Review)

 Grain-Free Does Not Mean Low Carbohydrate

 One of the biggest misconceptions among pet parents is assuming grain-free foods are naturally low in carbohydrates.
-Our data showed this is often not the case.
-Several grain-free formulas exceeded 35 percent carbohydrates on a dry matter basis, largely due to heavy use of legumes and potato.
+Our data showed this is not always the case.
+One of the grain-free formulas, Bixbi Rawbble Liberty exceeded 35 percent carbohydrates on a dry matter basis, largely due to heavy use of legumes.

 Carbohydrates are cheaper to source, easier to store, and help manufacturers maintain profit margins.
 However, high carbohydrate loads reduce protein bioavailability and may contribute to digestive issues, weight gain, and inflammation over time.
 For this reason, we recommend choosing grain-free dog kibble that keep carbohydrate levels under 35 percent whenever possible.